A compact, modern city, famed for refined crafts and its vibrant, violent history

 Tokugawa won the day, united the country, and began his shogunate, a dynasty that ruled Japan in relative peace for 250 years.
 Today, the Battle of Sekigahara is commemorated with a fascinating museum in the town center and recreations of the various army camps in the narrow valley.

-The town of Tajimi is home to many varieties of world-renowned Mino-yaki (Mino ware), including Oribe and Shino.
-There are dozens of shops selling gorgeous dishes, vases and figures in the distinctive local style.
-You can even make your own bowls and cups in the Ceramic Park.
+The town of Tajimi is home to many varieties of world-renowned mino-yaki (mino ware), including Oribe and Shino.
+There are dozens of shops selling gorgeous dishes, vases and figures in this distinctive local style.
+You can even make your own bowls and cups at Ceramic Park.

 Tajimi is also home to Eiho-ji, a stunning temple complex with one of the most beautiful gardens in Japan.
 You can easily spend a few hours strolling the gardens and bridges across the pond.

 The festival of exquisite paper